elencho/react-native-inactive-time/README.md

 # react-native-inactive-time

-👾Library is for you - if you want to detect when user closed app last time and how long it took to open it again.👾
+👾 **This library is for you** - if you want to detect when the user closed the app last time and how long it took to open it again.👾

 https://github.com/elencho/react-native-inactive-time/assets/53994979/8823d56c-9a6b-4e75-aa46-75a2c0b9003e